Your 20s: Open an IRA account

 In any case, "If you retire at the normal age of 67, you may have another 20 to 30 years to live," says Taylor Gang, a wealth manager at Evensky & Katz/Foldes Financial Wealth Management in Coral Gables, Florida.

-As for asset allocation, your need for safety and income means bonds should account for a larger part of your portfolio, Heyman says.
+As for asset allocation, bonds should account for a larger part of your portfolio, given your need for safety and income, Heyman says.